Nyan Koi!: Reception

 Theron Martin from Anime News Network gave the English sub of the anime a C+ rating.
-In his review he says that the anime doesn't stand out compared to other series where harem is a genre.
+In his review, he says that the anime does not stand out compared to other harem series.
 He goes on to say though that it tries to go with "some unusual twists".
 Chris Beveridge from The Fandom Post gave the anime a B rating.
 He calls the humor "cute", and that the ending builds up to something nice despite the manga not being finished.